 Dillon S. TannlerSenior Consultant

-Dillon Tannler is an experienced environmental professional with a background in air and noise management for the Oregon Department of Transportation…
+Dillon Tannler is an experienced environmental professional with a background in air and noise management from working for the Oregon Department…

 Have you ever left a concert or sporting event and noticed a ringing in your ears?
 That ringing is called Tinnitus.
 Tinnitus is “the perception of noise or ringing in the ears,” heard only by the person experiencing the ringing.
 It acts as a “silent noise.”